Saltar al contenido principal

 Compliance and audit evidence

-Wireless authentication has moved from “supporting control” to “in-scope, explicit” across all four major frameworks.
-The good news is the same stack satisfies all four; the bad news is the evidence has to be available on demand.
+Wireless authentication has moved from a supporting control to an explicit, in-scope requirement across every major framework.
+The same stack satisfies all of them; the evidence just has to be available on demand.
+Pizza Express, AGS Airports, and the University of Sheffield run on Purple.

 PCI DSS 4.0